100+ Tennis Gift Ideas for Players of All Ages & Levels

 - Includes basic tools

-Whichever stringing machine you chose as a gift you’re going to put a massive smile on the recipients face.
+Whichever stringing machine you choose as a gift, you’re going to put a massive smile on the recipient’s face.
 It’s indeed the gift that keeps on giving for many years to come.

-Helpful tip: in the long run, one of the additional ways a stringing machine can help save money is by purchasing reels of string instead of individual packages.
-Buying in bulk means you save per string job so once your player settles on a string set they can’t live without, buying a reel is ideal to maximize your savings.
+In the long run, one of the additional ways a stringing machine can help save money is by purchasing reels of string instead of individual packages.
+Buying in bulk means you save per string job, so once your player settles on a type of string they can’t live without, buying a reel is ideal for maximizing your savings.

 Ball Machine

-For the tennis player that has pretty much everything or is looking to take their game to the next level, a ball machine might just be the perfect gift idea.
+For the tennis player that has pretty much everything or is looking to take their game to the next level, a ball machine might just be the perfect gift.

-Here are a few reasons why we love the idea of a ball machine as a gift for tennis players:
+Here are a few reasons why I love the idea of a ball machine as a gift for tennis players:

-- Consistency: developing consistency is critical to any player’s success on the court.
+- Consistency: Developing consistency is critical to success on the court.
 Of course, building up the ability to keep the ball in play over and over takes time and practice.
 Once again, a ball machine is an excellent tool for helping players develop consistency.

-- No partner needed: sometimes players are going to find themselves in a situation where they want to hit, but no one is available to play.
-With a ball machine, they can still get out on the court any time when it’s convenient for them.
+- No Partner Needed: Sometimes, players will find themselves in a situation where they want to hit, but no one is available to play.
+With a ball machine, they can still get out on the court to get some exercise and have some fun.

-- Save money: while the upfront cost of a ball machine may be a bit pricey, there are opportunities for some players to save money by reducing their cost of lessons.
+- Save Money: While the upfront cost of a ball machine may be a bit pricey, there are opportunities for some players to save money by reducing their cost of lessons.
 For example, say a player takes tennis lessons once a week at $50 per lesson.
-Instead, if they moved to every other week and they substituted each private lesson with practice on a ball machine, they could save $100 per month.
-While there’s no substitution for quality instruction, it’s a worthwhile consideration.
-Especially because a player will likely get much more hitting time in on a ball machine, then they would during a group lesson.
+Instead, if they moved to every other week and substituted each private lesson with practice on a ball machine, they could save $100 per month.
+While there’s no substitution for quality instruction, it’s a worthwhile consideration – mainly because a player would likely get much more hitting time in on a ball machine than they would during a group lesson.

-- Great workout: it might not be the first thing that comes to mind, but a ball machine can give a player a fantastic workout.
-Many ball machines can load up over a hundred balls, and the good ones have programed drills that can keep you moving around the court for a solid workout to help players improve their conditioning as well.
+- Great Workout: It might not be the first thing that comes to mind, but a ball machine can give a player a fantastic workout.
+Many ball machines can load up over 100 balls, and the good ones have programmed drills that can keep you moving around the court for a solid workout to help players improve their conditioning.

-- Fun: last but not least, ball machines are just plain fun to use which make them a terrific gift.
+- Fun: Last but not least, ball machines are just plain fun to use, which makes them a terrific gift.

-There are quite a few ball machines out there, but we’d recommend Lobster ball machines as the perfect gift idea with a few different models to choose from at varying price points.
+There are quite a few ball machines out there, but I’d recommend Lobster ball machines as the perfect gift idea, with a few different models to choose from at varying price points.

-Our favorite for a terrific mix of features and price point is the Lobster Elite 2.
-In fact, we wrote an entire article on this ball machine, so if you’re considering this as a gift, we’d highly recommend you check it out.
+One of my favorites for a terrific mix of features and price points is the Lobster Elite 2.
+I wrote an entire article on this ball machine, so if you’re considering this as a gift, I’d highly recommend you check it out.

-Help ensure the tennis player in your life is playing in style with a gift of clothing that will help them look good whether they win or lose.
+Help ensure the tennis player in your life is playing in style with a gift of clothing or shoes that will have them look good, whether they win or lose.

 - T-shirt